Political Stories – Top stories

 Report: South Valley a home flipper’s paradise – More than 193,000 homes were “flipped” across the U.S. last year, the highest number in a decade, and Tulare County had one of the highest flipping rates in the nation.
 The Business Journal article

-Sacramento mayor faces council pushback on plan giving housing vouchers to homeless – plan by Sacramento Mayor Darrell Steinberg to shift federal housing vouchers to homeless people is being resisted by his fellow City Council members as government agencies decide how to issue the scarce affordable housing subsidies.
+Sacramento mayor faces council pushback on plan giving housing vouchers to homeless – A plan by Sacramento Mayor Darrell Steinberg to shift federal housing vouchers to homeless people is being resisted by his fellow City Council members as government agencies decide how to issue the scarce affordable housing subsidies.
 Sacramento Bee article

 Biz Beat: Little Jeweler gets bigger, new rides from Modesto to SFO, Amazon goes solar — The Little Jewel isn’t so little anymore.
 The downtown boutique, which opened last year, has expanded into a new space in the same building, while retaining its original K Street address.
 Modesto Bee article